robmasocco/AOS-TAG/ideas.md

 Even if new readers register themselves on the queue, those just awoken should prevent writers from running until they get the newest message.

-Ensure proper locks are released in each *if-else* to avoid deadlocks, and that the module is always released.
+Ensure proper locks are released in each *if-else* to avoid deadlocks, that incremented counters are always subsequently decremented, and that the module is always released.

 ## *int tag_send(int tag, int level, char \*buffer, size_t size)*